Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 However, if you’re trying to recover your PC, the best options are boot-repair-disk, or CloneZilla if you need to clone the contents of your dying HDD.

-Note that when you select an OS, you’re given a version to select.
+Note that when you select an OS, you’re given a choice of version.
 This is typically a recent build, in 32-bit or 64-bit flavors.
 Be sure to select the OS that suits the build of the PC you’re attempting to recover.

-You can then connect the Android device to your PC, and reboot.
-As long as your computer’s boot selection screen is configured to default to USB devices, the downloaded operating system will boot from your phone.
+You can then connect the Android device to your PC and reboot.
+If your computer’s boot order is configured to boot USB devices, the downloaded operating system will boot from your phone.
 You can then use this to recover your PC, or even install a brand-new OS.

 Two Options to Recover Your PC With Android